MikeKSmith/The_Lazy_Producer/docs/007-Tools-Modulators.md

 ## Envelope Follower

-The Envelope Follower device is similar to the MIDI Envelope device, but instead of being triggered by MIDI notes, it is triggered by audio.
+The (Audio Effect) [Envelope Follower](https://www.ableton.com/en/live-manual/11/max-for-live-devices/#envelope-follower) device is similar to the MIDI Envelope device, but instead of being triggered by MIDI notes, it is triggered by audio.
 Adjust the "Gain" of the input until the orange envelope shows a decent range of modulation.
 By then tweaking the "Rise" and "Fall" parameters you can smooth out the signal if needed.
 There's also an option to delay the envelope rather than having it follow the input signal immediately.

 Then, using the usual mapping process you can choose which parameter in Live you want to modulate using this signal.
 This device allows you to modulate anything using an input audio signal, whether that signal is heard in the Master audio track or not.